 Next to it is the Tsar Cannon, weighing over 40 tonnes.
 It holds the record of being the largest bombard in the world, and funnily enough, it has also never been used.
 The cannonballs placed next to it are just for decoration; they are too big to be used in the cannon.

-Arbat Street is one of the main pedestrian streets in Moscow, extending for about one kilometre filled with some of the best shops and restaurants in the city.
+I spent the afternoon around Arbat Street, one of the main pedestrian streets in Moscow extending for about one kilometre filled with some of the best shops and restaurants in the city.

 If you're looking for a place to eat, you can stop by at Varenichnaya № 1.
 The interior, decorated in the style of a Soviet typical flat, will transport you back in time for a few decades.

 This retro café was a great surprise, and the food is also delicious!
 The menu offers some of the most traditional Soviet dishes.
 I tried the pork pelmeni (dumplings) with crispy onion and butter sauce and they couldn't have been any tastier!